Yankee Stadium (1923): 1923–1973

 The Stadium was the first facility in North America with three tiers, although the triple deck originally extended only to the left and right field corners.
-The concrete lower deck extended well into left field, with the obvious intention of extending the upper deck over it, which was accomplished during the 1926–27 off-season.
+The concrete lower deck extended well into left field, with the obvious intention of extending the upper deck over it, which was accomplished during the 1927–28 off-season.
 As originally built, the stadium seated 58,000.
 For the stadium's first game, the announced attendance was 74,217 (with another 25,000 turned away); however, Yankees business manager Ed Barrow later admitted that the actual attendance was closer to 60,000.
 Regardless of what the figure was, it was undoubtedly more than the 42,000 fans who attended game five of the 1916 World Series at Braves Field, baseball's previous attendance record.
 However, during the 1920s and 1930s, the Yankees' popularity was such that crowds in excess of 80,000 were not uncommon.
 It was referred to as "the Yankee Stadium" (with the "s" in "stadium" sometimes lowercase) until the 1950s.

 Yankee Stadium underwent more extensive renovations from 1936 through 1938.
-The wooden bleachers were replaced with concrete, shrinking the "death valley" area of left and center substantially, although the area was still much deeper than in most ballparks; and the second and third decks were extended to short right center.
+During the 1936 season, the wooden bleachers were replaced with concrete, shrinking the "death valley" area of left and center substantially, although the area was still much deeper than in most ballparks.
+During the 1937 season, the second and third decks were extended to short right center.
 Runways were left between the bleachers and the triple-deck on each end, serving as bullpens.
 By 1938, the Stadium had assumed the "classic" shape that it would retain for the next 35 years.
 In April 1945, Yankees president Larry MacPhail announced that after the War, the Yankees would install an additional tier of bleachers to increase stadium capacity to 100,000.
 In addition to the bleachers, he also planned to add 2,000 additional box-seats by lowering the field and shortening the distance from the backstop to home-plate from 82 to 60 ft.
 However, the plans fell through and the expansion did not take place.